varunbajpai/or-GraphNN/README.md

 8)  Configuration.py : Contains Data being used as configuration in program
 9)  AutoGluOn.ipynb : Contains Multiple Models which use grid search for hyper parameter tuning
 10) PrincipalComponentAnalysis(PCA).ipynb : Principal componenet Analysis to find the most representative variaables of data
+11) KMeansOnProcessedData.ipynb : K means clustering to find edges (Did not lead to good significant results)

 Best Model:
     Models were tried with